Arlodotexe/strix-music/README.md

 ## Perpetually free
 "Open standard" means community focused and no paywalls.
-You'll never be charged to use the Strix Music Protocol, Strix Music SDK or the Strix Music App.
+You'll never be charged to build with or use the Strix Music standard, Strix Music SDK or the Strix Music App.

 To fund our efforts, we rely on donations from users like you.